 Our gardens are all highly complex and interactive ecosystems, the actions we take have both short and long term effects.
-In the factsheets below we cover a wide variety of pest management methods which you can use in your garden.
+In the factsheets below we cover a wide variety of pest and problem management methods which you can use in your garden.

 Beneficial Insects and Mites – the BAAG experience – To combat the appalling white fly invasion that was tormenting Melbourne gardeners in summer 2013 we introduced a parasitic wasp and a mite.
 They are susceptible to certain sprays – so we eliminated those pesticides to give them every chance to do their work.
 We saw a definite improvement in white fly control.